 Considering my serious bought with seasickness I didn’t do any night sails during the first year of our around the world sailing adventure!

-We always had crew with us so I wasn’t necessarily needed.
-Instead of sailing into the moonlight I laid in bed trying to sleep through the passage.
+We always had a crew member with us so I wasn’t necessarily needed.
+Instead of sailing into the moonlight, I laid in bed trying to sleep through the passage.

 Now that we’re three months into our second sailing year on Britican, and Simon and I are the only competent sailors, I’ve had to up my game.
 Sienna is only five so we still have a while before she can chip in!

-After a bit of discussion about what would work best, I decided to take the midnight to 3am shift
+After a bit of discussion about what would work best, I decided to take the sailing through the night midnight to 3 am shift.

 Simon doesn’t sleep that many hours anyway so he was happy to start off at night and finish the early morning shift.
 So, we ate dinner, I went to bed, Sienna went to bed and then Simon woke me at midnight.

-Life not only slows down when your doing long passages, but your routines change completely
+Life not only slows down when you’re doing long passages, but your routines change completely.

 When we’re anchored near land there’s always something to do – something that has my attention.
 Either there’s a ruin to see, groceries to get, friends to visit, or articles to write.
-While sailing, there’s very little to do – mainly because I simply can’t do it!
+While sailing, especially sailing through the night, there’s very little to do – mainly because I simply can’t do it!

 My day-to-day activities change; my sleep patterns change, my eating routine changes… Life seems more present – you observe how you feel and then go with the flow.
 When you’re tired, you sleep – when you’re hungry, you eat and when you’re in awe with the beauty surrounding you, you simply sit in awe – taking it all in.

-Speaking of awe, last night’s night watch was a magical moment for me (and thus inspired me to write about it)
+Speaking of awe, last night’s night sailing through the night was a magical moment for me (and thus inspired me to write about it).

 He then added, ‘Oh yeah, look up!’